Robotics-and-AI/kuka-gui/README.md

 ### E: Managing task operations

 In this section, task operations can be added, saved and deleted.
-If the save button is orange the operation has had some changes which weren't saved.
+If the save button is orange the operation has changes which weren't saved.

 #### There are 4 types of operations:
 | Operation  | Description                                    |